psychotron503/swift-cloud/README.md

 # Running the Application
  - The package.json file contains several scripts to run the application:

-   * To run a production build - 'npm run prod'.
+   * To run a production build - 'npm run start'.
    * To run a development build - 'npm run dev'.
    * To run a development build with --inspect flag for debugging - 'npm run debug'.
    * To run all unit tests with code coverage - 'npm run test'.